Marcokorcak/Cross-Site-Scripting-XSS/README.md

 The image above shows that Alice is now friends with Samy just by visiting his page

+ ## Task 4 Explanation
-**Ans:** In this task the objective was to become a victim’s friend through the use of JavaScript
+In this task the objective was to become a victim’s friend through the use of JavaScript

 code.
 This was meant to mimic the Samy worm that occurred in 2005 but in this task, it was not